 Line 6: The NPI for the primary center or headquarters will populate automatically from the NPI entered at the top of this worksheet.

-Line 7: Enter the description that reflects the CCBHC’s location designation as Urban, Rural, or Unknown.
+Line 7: Enter the description that reflects the CCBHC’s headquarter location designation as Urban, Rural, or Unknown.

 Line 8: Enter the code for the description that represents the CCBHC’s organizational authority (i.e., the ownership or auspices of the CCBHC) from Table 3: Organizational Authority Codes: